| In 1941, Americans could look either east or west and find a shooting war in

 VFW established the National Security Committee.
 The group met regularly with Army and

+Navy officials on matters of defense and security.
 In 1950, the "Russian aggression" that the VFW and much of

 the free world had been condemning, abruptly escalated.
 At issue was the way in which the